Energinet-DataHub/.github/README.md

 # .github

-This repository contains shared github items such as actions, workflows and much more
+This repository contains shared github items such as actions, workflows and much more.

 ## Overview